KayvanShah1/usc-dsci599-otds-fall23/README.md

 # DSCI 599 - Optimization Techniques for Data Science - Fall 2023 - USC
+This repository contains solutions to assignments, including programming tasks, project updates, and final project reports.
+Each assignment's solution is organized in separate folders, and clear instructions are provided for submission.

 > [!TIP]
 > Before exploring the materials, take a moment to review the license and disclaimer for responsible utilization.
 The repository covers various topics, providing valuable insights into Optimization Techiniques and solution to assignments.